 The Virtual Learning Environment (VLE) is an electronic resource accessible remotely which is administered by the programme and module teams, providing students with access to academic materials relevant to their active modules and programmes and has the capability to be used as an online test of knowledge for students through the various online testing functions embedded into its infrastructure, alongside having discussion forum capabilities.
-Students can be kept up to date with information via the notice board areas on the VLE or via the SMS text service which the institution has engaged with.
+Students can be kept up to date with information via the notice board areas on the VLE.